-The Witcher showrunner Lauren Schmidt Hissrich will also helm this new show, with Sapkowski serving as creative consultant.
-In a press statement, Hissrich expressed her enthusiasm for getting to work on another project set in the world of The Witcher.
+The Witcher writer Declan de Barra will helm the new show, with Sapkowski as a creative consultant.
+In a press statement, The Witcher showrunner Lauren Schmidt Hissrich expressed her enthusiasm for getting to work on another project set in the world of The Witcher.

 “It’s an exciting challenge to explore and expand The Witcher universe created by Andrzej Sapkowski, and we can’t wait to introduce fans to new characters and an original story that will enrich our magical, mythical world even more.”

-The project is still in the early stages, but here’s what we do know about The Witcher: Blood Origin, including release date, plot, cast, and more.
+Here’s what we know about The Witcher: Blood Origin, including timeline, plot, cast, and more.

-There’s currently no scheduled release date for the prequel series yet.
-We do know that it will consist of six episodes and that it will be filmed in the UK, just like its parent show.
-Stay tuned for more information.
+There’s currently no scheduled date for the prequel series yet.
+We know that it will consist of six episodes and be filmed in the UK, just like its parent show.
+Filming began in August 2021, so expect Blood Origin to arrive in 2022 at the earliest.

 What is the plot of The Witcher: Blood Origin?